 On The Table Silicon Valley is a three-year initiative, started in 2017, to bring area residents together to find workable solutions to our region's housing struggles.
 Throughout the fall of 2018, mealtime conversations, open to all, took place across the Bay Area, focusing on potential housing solutions.

 Thanks to the leadership of On The Table hosts and community partners, 2,200 individuals participated in more than 100 conversations across Silicon Valley and more than 400 participants shared feedback about the event.
-Soon, we'll be sharing more of what we learned in 2018.
+Here's what we learned from you in 2018.

 On The Table will continue in November 2019.
 It's a chance to get to know neighbors and colleagues, make new connections and inspire action around housing.

 Thinking about hosting or attending an On The Table conversation in 2019?
 Wondering what it might look like, or what you'll discuss?
 Everyone is welcome, and no prior knowledge of housing issues is necessary.
 Check out the video below, to get a feel for what On The Table 2018 was like, or reach out to firstname.lastname@example.org for more information.